Jed-Tech/ghost-journal-public/ghostjournal/privacy-policy.md

 ## 4. Third-Party Services
 Currently, the App does not integrate any third-party SDKs.
 Future releases may include analytics (such as Google Firebase) or ad services (such as AdMob).
-When added, these providers will be listed in this section and their policies linked here.
+When added, these providers will be listed here, along with direct links to their respective privacy policies.

 ---